reverendrainwater/PenisParser/rust/README.md

 $ ./penisparser textfile.txt
 ```

-and it will print penis for every word in your original textfile, to write it into a file.
+and it will print penis for every word in your original textfile.